Prefer-DAS: Learning from Local Preferences and Sparse Prompts for Domain Adaptive Segmentation of Electron Microscopy: Method

 \subsubsection{\textbf{L}ocal direct \textbf{P}reference \textbf{O}ptimization (\textbf{LPO})}

 Given several candidate segmentation predictions, a significant challenge in constructing human preference data is selecting the best segmentation prediction.
-Images contain spatial information and often contain complex contents.
-Typically, a segmentation may perform better than other segmentation in certain local regions but worse in other local regions.
+Images contain spatial information and often contain complex content.
+Typically, a segmentation may perform better than other segmentations in certain local regions but worse in other local regions.
 Thus, it is usually prohibitive to directly select the preferred segmentation from candidate segmentation predictions of low quality.
 To address these issues, we first introduce the LPO for the segmentation task.
 Specifically, we split each input image $x$ and its predictions into $L\times L$ patches ($L$=3 in our experiments) and collect local preferences in a patch-wise way.
-With multiple dispreferred predictions, the objective of our LPO is as follows,
+With multiple dispreferred predictions, the objective function of our LPO under the PL model (Eq \ref{eq.2}) is as follows,